stevotron/php-class-Err/README.md

    */
   protected static $class_name = 'ErrExtended';

+  /**
-  protected static function terminalActionDevelopment() {
+   * Method will run in the event of a terminal action when in development mode */ protected static function terminalActionDevelopment() {
+    // Because the data is being extracted, there will be nothing to log.
+    // If extract() is not used, the errors will be logged.
     $data = parent::extract(true);

+    // Any extra log data is also available in this class
+    $extra_log_data = parent::$extra_log_data;

+    // A simple dump of the data
     echo '<hr>';
     echo '<h1>PHP error terminated script</h1>';
     echo '<hr>';